cocoon/sctgdesk-server_armhf/README.md

 docker-compose up
 ```

-**Note**: *There is an issue with the first start of the server.
-The server will not start correctly.
-You need to stop the server and start it again.
-This is a known issue and we are working on it.
-The issue is related to the database and config files initialization.
-While the server is starting, the database and config files are not yet initialized.
-The server will start correctly on the next starts.*

 ### Default admin user

 The default admin user is created with the username `admin` and the password `Hello,world!`.
 You can change the password after the first login on the webconsole.